C4Q/AC-Android/cohort_5.4/unit_01/01_07_Classes_02.md

 # Classes 02

 ## Objectives
-- To understand what wrapper classes are
+- Fellows will learn what wrapper classes are
-- To become comfortable with the subject of auto-boxing and unboxing
+- Fellows will learn to become comfortable with the subject of auto-boxing and unboxing
-- To understand what a static method is and how to call one
+- Fellows will learn what `null` is as a value
-- To understand what exception handling is and how to use it
+- Fellows will learn what exception handling is and how to use it
-- To read input from a file
+- Fellows will learn read input from a file

 ## Resources
 - [Java Tutorials: Exceptions](https://docs.oracle.com/javase/tutorial/essential/exceptions/)